chrisleyva/todo-slash-command/README.md

 # todo-slash-command
 A .claude slash command to manage a simple todo list in your project's root directory, without having to leave Claude Code!
+Todos are stored in `todos.md` at your project root and automatically numbered for easy reference.

 ## Inspiration
 You ever been in the midst of a vibe-session and thought, "Oh, I need to fix the padding on that button".
 Well, no need to even leave the claude interface.
 Just use this `/todo` slash-command to create and manage a simple todo list for your project, from **within** your project.